donaq/pictocss/README.md

 Dependencies: PIL, Not having a life.

-Run with: python pictocss <picture filename>
+Run with: python pictocss &lt;picture filename&gt;

+I created a Birth Of Venus at http://codepen.io/donaq/pen/spefA